robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 defined as an attack that is capable of causing sufficient wide scale damage for the government potentially to lose control of the country, including loss or damage to significant portions of military and critical infrastructure: power generation, communications, fuel and transportation, emergency services, financial services, etc.

-The Task Force developed a threat hierarchy to describe capabilities of potential attackers, organized by level of skills and breadth of available resources (See Figure ES.1).
+The Task Force developed a threat hierarchy to describe capabilities of potential attackers, organized by level of skills and breadth of available resources
-* Tiers I and II attackers primarily exploit known vulnerabilities
+- Tiers I and II attackers primarily exploit known vulnerabilities
-* Tiers III and IV attackers are better funded and have a level of expertise and sophistication sufficient to discover new vulnerabilities in systems and to exploit them
+- Tiers III and IV attackers are better funded and have a level of expertise and sophistication sufficient to discover new vulnerabilities in systems and to exploit them
-* Tiers V and VI attackers can invest large amounts of money (billions) and time (years) to actually create vulnerabilities in systems, including systems that are otherwise strongly protected.
+- Tiers V and VI attackers can invest large amounts of money (billions) and time (years) to actually create vulnerabilities in systems, including systems that are otherwise strongly protected.

 Higher-tier competitors will use all capabilities available to them to attack a system but will usually try lower-tier exploits first before exposing their most advanced capabilities.
 Tier V and VI level capabilities are today limited to just a few countries such as the *United States, China and Russia*.